 As an agency that runs quotes every day, we know it can be discouraging to receive a rate that you were not expecting to see.
 Have you ever wondered how insurance companies decide how much someone should pay?

-Well, listen up because we are about to drop the factors our companies take into consideration when they decide who to insure.
-Thankfully, many of these factors are under your control and knowing these factors can help you improve your insurance history and future.
+Well, listen up!
+We are about to drop the factors our companies take into consideration when they decide who to insure.
+Thankfully, many of these factors are under your control.
+Knowing these factors can help you improve your insurance history and future.

 A credit score is a factor that is often overlooked.
 When a company runs a new quote they are running an overall insurance score.
 Insurance scores are numerical scores created by insurers to predict the likelihood that you’ll have an accident or fill out a claim.
 The scores are calculated from information on your credit reports, in turn taking your credit score into consideration.